-The Hedrin JV 's Board consists of 4 members, 2 appointed by the Company and 2 appointed by Nordic.
+The Hedrin JV's Board consists of 4 members, 2 appointed by the Company and 2 appointed by Nordic.
 Nordic has the right to appoint one of the directors as chairman of the Board.
 The chairman has certain tie breaking powers.
-In the event that the payment milestone described above is not achieved by June 30, 2008, then the Hedrin JV 's Board will increase to 5 members, 2 appointed by the Company and 3 appointed by Nordic.

-After the closing, at Nordic's request, the Company will nominate a person identified by Nordic to serve on the Company's Board of Directors.
+At Nordic's request, the Company will nominate a person identified by Nordic to serve on the Company's Board of Directors.

 The Company granted Nordic registration rights for the shares to be issued upon exercise of the warrant, the put or the call.
 The Company filed an initial registration statement on May 1, 2008.
 The Company is required to file additional registration statements, if required, within 45 days of the date the Company first knows that such additional registration statement was required.
-The Company is required to use commercially reasonable efforts to cause the registration statement to be declared effective by the Securities and Exchange Commission ("SEC") within 105 calendar days from the filing date.
+The Company is required to use commercially reasonable efforts to cause the registration statement to be declared effective by the Securities and Exchange Commission ("SEC") within 105 calendar days from the filing date (the "Effective Date").
 If the Company fails to file a registration statement on time or if a registration statement is not declared effective by the SEC within 105 days of filing the Company will be required to pay to Nordic, or its assigns, an amount in cash, as partial liquidated damages, equal to 0.5% per month of the amount invested in the Hedrin JV by Nordic until the registration statement is declared effective by the SEC.
 In no event shall the aggregate amount payable by the Company exceed 9% of the amount invested in the Hedrin JV by Nordic.
+As of the date of the filing of this Quarterly Report on Form 10-Q, the Company is negotiating an extension to the Effective Date, which has already passed, to reflect the time it has taken Nordic and the Company to resolve certain SEC comments concerning the current registrability of the shares underlying the put and call rights held by Nordic (which rights have not yet been exercised).